pasinduudayanga/pasinduudayanga/README.md

 - 👋 Hi, I’m @pasinduudayanga
-- 👀 I’m interested in Computer Sciences
-- 🌱 I’m currently learning undergraduate of the University of Sri Jayewardenepura
-- 💞️ I’m looking to collaborate with an IT Company
 - 📫 How to reach me pasindupathinayaka@gmail.com
 <!---
 pasinduudayanga/pasinduudayanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.